To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Hostels:

-Leave Florence early because you are going to want as much time as possible in Cinque, especially if you want to hike.
+Leave Florence early because you will want to spend as much time as possible in Cinque, especially if you want to hike.
 (The train will take you around 4 hours.)

 You cannot miss Cinque Terre!
-These 5 little towns sitting on the Ligurian coast, also known as the Italian Riviera, are some of the most stunning views in Italy.
-Picture perfect colorful homes hanging over the sea in a side of a cliff- the towns can’t be accessed by car or bus- the only way in is by train, boat, or foot.
-Bask in the Italian sun or take the hike from town to town and see views unforgettable!
+These five little towns on the Ligurian coast, also known as the Italian Riviera, offer some of the most stunning views in Italy.
+Picture-perfect colorful homes hang over the sea on the side of a cliff.
+The towns can’t be accessed by car or bus.
+The only way in is by train, boat, or foot.
+Bask in the Italian sun or take the hike from town to town and see unforgettable views!

 If you have an extra couple of days to spare and want to head off the beaten path a bit, the region of Umbria is stunning!
 Take your pick!!
 Both of these towns located in Umbria are quaint and charming and perfect to relax in after the “fast-paced” lifestyle of Florence!
 (I use the term fast-paced very loosely!)
 Once you’ve decided, book a hotel or Air BnB- and spend a relaxed night in these peaceful towns.